BitCannaCommunity/balance_node/README.md

 bitcanna@mymasternode:~$ python3 balance_node.py

+or Execute it on background

+bitcanna@mymasternode:~$ nohup python3 balance_node.py &

 12:49.27 -   INFO    - Your bot is now running!
 12:49.27 -   INFO    - Press Ctrl+C to exit.